-When you start to see small pockets of whey, the kefir is probably ready, but you can taste it at the different stages to find the stage that you prefer.
+- When you start to see small pockets of whey, the kefir is probably ready, but you can taste it at the different stages to find the stage that you prefer.

-Stir together your kefir and grains and pour them through a strainer (stainless or plastic) into another glass container to strain out your kefir grains.
+- Stir together your kefir and grains and pour them through a strainer (stainless or plastic) into another glass container to strain out your kefir grains.
 If your kefir is thick, you can try to help the process along by stirring the kefir and grains in the strainer or tapping the strainer against your container.

-Put your grains back into their jar and add some more milk to repeat the process.
+- Put your grains back into their jar and add some more milk to repeat the process.
 You can now drink your strained kefir or use it in a recipe.

 Kefir grains can also be used to ferment other types of milk like coconut milk and nut milks.
 It can even be used to ferment juice.
 I wrote about making a fermented “hard cider” from fermenting apple juice with kefir grains.

 Juices fermented with kefir grains become fizzy.
 The grains can be harmed in the process, though, so it is good to use excess grains just in case.
 Once you start making kefir often, that shouldn't be a problem because the kefir grains multiply quickly when cultured in milk.

 There is another type of kefir grains, known as water kefir grains, that are better adapted to fermenting juices and sugar water.
-I have tried using them, but never am able to keep them up because I get sick of trying to keep so many living things alive; feeding my husband and son, the dogs, the hens and watering the plants inside and outside have me busy enough.
-When I start to accumulate too many other living organisms like milk kefir grains, water kefir grains, sourdough starters, kombucha SCOBYs, etc., it just gets a bit too overwhelming and I have to decide what is really most important to me.
-Using excess milk kefir grains for water and juices is good enough for the occasional use for me.
+For a while, I was making water kefir regularly, but I fell out of the habit because I got sick of trying to keep so many living things alive; feeding my husband and son, the dogs, the hens and watering the plants inside and outside had me busy enough.
+Both my husband and I prefer kombucha to water kefir, so making kombucha won out in the end.

-So, what can you do with milk kefir?
+What can you do with milk kefir?